 The 6 characteristics of matcha tea

-3. Processing Quality: The milling process of the tea leaves is crucial to the final quality of the matcha.
-The highest quality matcha tea is slowly milled in stone mills, producing a fine, smooth powder.
+3. Processing quality: The tea leaf grinding process is crucial for the final quality of matcha.
+Higher quality matcha tea is slowly ground in stone mills, which produces a fine and smooth powder.
 This technique preserves the natural flavors and nutrients of the tea leaves.

 What qualities of matcha tea are there?